Skip to main content

 Our History

-Due to the overwhelming increases in homeless individuals requesting services, in 2005, the Siena Francis House opened a facility addition known as our Baright Shelter, across the street (east) from our main facility.
-The Baright Shelter, located at 1111 North 17th Street, housed our men’s emergency overnight shelter, kitchen, pantry, dining room, clinic space, shipping and receiving dock and storage areas.
+Due to the overwhelming increase in homeless individuals requesting services, Siena Francis House opened the Baright Shelter in 2005, located directly across the street (east) from our main facility, located at 1111 North 17th Street.
+The Baright shelter housed our men’s emergency overnight shelter, kitchen, pantry, dining room, clinic space, storage areas, and shipping and receiving dock.

-In December 2019, Siena Francis House opened a new 43,000 square foot facility to provide emergency shelter to up to 100 women and 350 men, nightly.
-The facility also has a commercial grade kitchen and dining room, a centralized clothing room for providing material assistance to guests, an easy access loading dock for in-kind donations, a heat room for sanitation purposes, and centrally-located service offices for case managers, shelter staff and community partners to assist guests in developing their housing plans.
+In December 2019, Siena Francis House opened a new 43,000-square-foot emergency shelter designed to serve up to 100 women and 350 men each night.
+The facility includes a commercial-grade kitchen and dining room, a centralized clothing room for providing material assistance to guests, a heat room for sanitation purposes, and an easily accessible loading dock for in-kind donations.
+The building also includes centrally located offices for case managers, shelter staff, and community partners who assist guests in developing their housing plans.